 Licensed 1961 KN1RNA at Otis AFB, Massachusetts, on Old Cape Cod, just after my family got back after 4 years in Japan and on Okinawa.
 I'm an Air Force brat.
 Abt 6 months later became K1RNA.
 I got my dad interested in amateur radio.
 My novice rig was an Eico 720/RME6900.
 He got his Novice after I got my General.
 When dad got his novice, then we got Collins gear.
 Go figure.
 With the exception of the Novice test, I took the written and code tests for General, Advanced and Extra in front of an FCC Field Office Engineer.
 VEC's?
-What are they?
+I don't think so.

 Boot camp NTC Great Lakes in July of 1964

 Operated K1RNA/MM/KG4/KV4/KP4 and ran phone patches galore.
 Made RM3.
 Other calls held were WB2ZMI and W2HPQ.
 Made two Med cruises.
 Had COMDESRON 36 flag aboard and 15 RM's went Port & Starboard.
 BAD NEWS!
 Flag RMC would change xmtrs & rcvrs on the patch panel when we wern't looking.
 Ships RM's caught flack for his handy work! (until we caught him at it).
 Excellent radio crew.
 The best communicators ever!